The End of the Traditional Real Estate Brokerage

 Brokers gain productivity and improved insight, and agents can give their clients what everyone wants when completing one of the largest financial transactions of their life — a person-to-person relationship, built on trust.

 Dotloop is the leading real estate transaction management and productivity optimization platform in real estate.
 Dotloop reduces complexity by replacing separate form creation, e-sign, and transaction management systems with a single end-to-end solution and drives growth by helping real estate professionals streamline their businesses with workflow automation and real-time visibility into transactions.
 Each year, millions of agents, brokers, and clients trust dotloop to get deals done.

-To learn more about how dotloop can help your business increase productivity and simplify the real estate transaction process, schedule a free consultation.
+To learn more about how dotloop can help your business increase productivity and simplify the real estate transaction process, schedule a demo.

 About the Author

-Austin Allison is the founder of dotloop (part of Zillow Group), the industry’s only collaborative transaction platform.
-Dotloop has processed over $1 trillion in real estate deals.
+Austin Allison is the founder of dotloop (part of Zillow Group), the industry’s only collaborative transaction management platform.
+Dotloop has processed over $1 trillion in real estate deals and currently touches over 50% of all U.S. real estate transactions.

 He has been featured on the cover of Entrepreneur Magazine, recognized as the Inman News Innovator of the Year for 2012, listed on Forbes 30 under 30, and was named as the small business Executive of the Year by Best in Biz.
 He is the co-author of Peoplework: How to Run a People-First Business in a Digital-First World.